AndReGeist/wheelbot-v2.5/README.md

 ## /simulation/simulink-model
 Contains the simulink model used to tune the estimator and LQR controller.
 Recommended matlab version is R2020a.

-The file *"s00_designLQR"* contains all settings of the simulation includng the exact estimates for the mass and inertia of the Wheelbot v2.5 which we obtained from CAD.
+The file *"s00_config"* contains the simulation settings including the exact estimates for the mass and inertia of the Wheelbot v2.5 which we obtained from CAD.

 Before running *"s01_unicycle.slx"*, you need to run *"s00_designLQR"*.